 The presentations can run the gamut but as a rule of thumb, this strategy doesn’t border on finesse.
-Soft plastic options like the Makki offer fish an easy to find profile or silhouette.
+Soft plastic options like the Makki offer fish an easy-to-find profile or silhouette.
 Power fishing strategies with small spoons like the CPT Pinhead Minnow are also really gaining momentum in a lot of regions.
 Big crappie might have a mouth that is as big as a Styrofoam cup and crappie are indeed a predator.
 While there are times when fish can be difficult and require finesse, the reality is that crappie can often surprise us with their level of aggressiveness.
-For targeting the biggest crappie, don’t be afraid to fish high and don’t be afraid to go bold and big.
+For targeting the biggest crappie, don’t be afraid to fish high, and don’t be afraid to go bold and big.

 Horizontal jigs paired with soft plastic profiles have been a big crappie staple the past decade.
 Many of the more popular plastics have been a larger minnow type profile.
-On horizontal jigs, you can get the jig to swim and kick forward by sliding a palomar knot back towards the hook.
+On horizontal jigs, you can get the jig to swim and kick forward by sliding a Palomar knot back towards the hook.
 Sliding the knot back and letting the jig mover more horizontally does often seem to work well for catching these bigger fish.
-On occasions where crappie will rise high or show up high in the water column but won’t hit larger and more aggressive profiles, there are times when a more subtle vertical jig an be the ticket.
-Especially with unstable weather, heavy fishing pressure or just the classic midwinter doldrums when fishing seems to get tougher.
+On occasions where crappie will rise high or show up high in the water column but won’t hit larger and more aggressive profiles, there are times when a more subtle vertical jig can be the ticket.
+Especially with unstable weather, heavy fishing pressure, or just the classic midwinter doldrums when fishing seems to get tougher.
 We often use a similar minnow or Makki profile plastic but hook the plastic horizontal below a vertical jig.
 Vertical jigs just seem to move less water, have a more subtle footprint and a much smaller profile as fish look up at the jig.
 For simply covering water with an aggressive power fishing attitude, the spoon craze is a fun way to target aggressive fish.
 Many anglers are using spoons like the Pinhead Minnow without any bait or plastic.
-Too be fair, the Pinhead Minnow does have a small blade on the treble for an added bit of flash that seems to be a part of this lure’s allure.
+To be fair, the Pinhead Minnow does have a small blade on the treble for an added bit of flash that seems to be a part of this lure’s allure.
 With the spoons, fish high and play keep away.
 Keep the spoon moving and make the fish chase the lure.

-This high, big and bold routine probably catches the larger crappie in a school for a variety of reasons but I think there is a universal theme at play.
+This high, big, and bold routine probably catches the larger crappies in a school for a variety of reasons but I think there is a universal theme at play.
 The smaller crappie seem to like the security of the pack.
 Small fish don’t like to be exposed above the rest of the school.
 Small fish don’t seem to like to be alone.
 Small fish know they are a meal.
 Big fish have a different swagger.
 Big fish beat the small fish to a meal and don’t worry about exposing themselves above the pack.
 By fishing as high as possible in the water column, often pushing the limit to the bottom of the ice… you offer a presentation that the big fish will find and eat.
 You are also outside the limit and comfort as to what small fish are willing to risk for a meal.
-This ceiling or elevation game is perhaps the easiest way to sort out the top end fish.
+This ceiling or elevation game is perhaps the easiest way to sort out the top-end fish.

 By pushing how far fish will rise to hit the lure, remember as well that a fourteen-inch crappie usually beats a ten-inch crappie in a race.
-What we have also found is that so often, the bigger fish are often lone wolfs.
+What we have also found is that so often, the bigger fish are often lone wolves.

 If your goal is simply to catch the biggest crappie you can this winter, cheat higher in the water column.
 Fish so high in the water column that you start to catch notably less fish.
 What you will often find is that you will start to catch some of your very biggest fish.